 Radio frequency welding/sealing, also known as RF or high-frequency welding has been around for more than 60 years.
 It is the process of bonding together materials through the use of high-frequency electromagnetic energy (radio waves).
+These radio waves can be detected in our every day from our phones, radios, and TVs and so can be found in our homes.
+A device such as the Trifield Meter as a form of EMF Protection can detect the frequency of these radio waves in your home; as said before, welding needs a high frequency.
 It’s often a preferred method for plastic welding of thin polar polymers such as polyvinylchloride (PVC).
 However, with Genesis Plastic Welding’s proprietary technology ecoGenesis, non-polar thermoplastic and PVC replacement materials such as polyethylene (PE) can also be fused together with RF heat sealing.

 RF Sealing Process

 During the RF welding process plastic molecules are excited.
 The molecules start to move exponentially faster, which creates heat and fuses the plastic together.
 The fusing process is directed by dies kept on an upper and lower platen.
 Pressure is applied to the surface area of the plastic materials being welded as the dies are brought together, while radio frequency waves (at 27.12 MHz) are sent through the dies.
 This causes the plastic to become molten and fused together as it cools.
 Once fully heat sealed, the plastic material is bonded in the shape of the dies used.